loophp/php-src-nix/README.md

 [![GitHub Workflow Status][github workflow status]][github actions link] [![Donate!][donate github]][donate github link]

-This repository maintains a continuous integration workflow powered by Nix, designed to build all existing PHP versions starting from version 8.0, including snapshots of the current development versions.
+This repository maintains a continuous integration workflow powered by [Nix][nix], designed to build all existing PHP versions starting from version 8.0, including snapshots of the current development versions.

 Our workflow operates daily, triggering a build at midnight.
 To enhance efficiency, we have implemented a caching mechanism that stores the generated